AnnieMasonLogo.tif

 Crying Girl by Roy Lichenstein 1962

-An era where Lichtenstein's work defines the premise of pop art through parody even as the precise composition, while displaying the tongue-in-cheek manner defines his style.
+It was an era where Lichtenstein's work defines the premise of pop art through parody even as the precise composition, while displaying the tongue-in-cheek manner defines his style.

 12.

-"The greater danger for most of us lies not in setting our aim too high and falling short, but in setting our aim too low, and achieving our mark."
+"The greater danger for most of us lies not in setting our aim too high and falling short, but in setting our aim too low and achieving our mark."

 - Michelangelo